-Students or parent/guardians must file a police report with local law enforcement within 48 hours when an incident of theft or vandalism occurs off campus and provide a copy of the completed police report to the school administration.
+Students or parent/guardians must file a police report with local law enforcement within 48 hours when incident of loss, vandalism, etc. occur off campus and provide a copy of the completed police report to the school.

 In the event of theft or vandalism off campus out of town: